TieDyedDevil/XS/TUTORIAL.md

 slightly more verbose code.
 Also, the name is not important: you could replace `return` with any other unused name.

+`forever` is a loop from which exceptions and signals cannot escape.
+This finds use in the read-eval-print loop of an interactive `xs` shell.

+`unwind-protect` assures that cleanup code runs regardless of the success or failure of code in the body.

 The `map` and `omap` functions apply a function or command to each element of a list.